 cd backend

-node build-faiss-index.js
+node scripts/build-faiss-index.js

 npm run faiss-search -- "your search text" 5